 Many people believe that there’s only one hard deadline to be concerned about.
 For example, they see that their policies allow one year to file, and they end up completely ignoring other crucial deadlines involved in resolving a claim.
 You need to understand that there isn’t just a single time limit that you need to know about when you’ve been affected by a storm or disaster.
 For most policyholders, there are several deadlines that are important, including deadlines for:

-- Notifying your insurance company of a loss.
 While most insurance policies state that you must notify the company promptly of a loss, what counts as “prompt” may be a little vague.
 However, you can wreck your claim by reporting a loss so late that it “prejudices” the insurance company.
 For the most part, you should take steps to notify your insurance company as soon as possible after you become aware of a loss.
 There are some situations and circumstances where a delay can be forgiven, but you will need to have a very good reason for why you waited.

-- Submitting documentation.
 The claims process for storm- or disaster-related losses involve numerous deadlines for filing documentation, such as estimates and loss lists.
 Make sure you understand when you must submit certain forms and information as your claim is adjusted.

-- Disputing a claim or getting legal help.
 If you are overwhelmed or running into trouble resolving your claim, it’s even more important that you take action as soon as possible and find out about the deadlines that apply.
 It can take time to prepare the information you need to take further action.

 Additionally, you need to be ready to mitigate further losses as you wait for a response from the insurance company.
 Although you should avoid making full repairs until everything has been properly documented, you are also responsible for doing what you can to prevent further losses.
 It may be necessary to make temporary repairs to avoid additional damage to your property.